odm7341/dispatchDuck/README.md

 ## ✨ How can I play DASHDRM streams?

 Easy!
+There are two methods, the first of which is the most simple for starting out.

+1. Append #clearkey=<clearkey> to the URL of the stream in an m3u8 file or manual addition into Dispatcharr.
+Or,

 You'll need the clearkeys in order to play DRM protected content.
 There are a number of ways to acquire the keys such as scripts and browser plugins.
 This script assumes that you have these keys already.

 To play these streams, simply create a custom m3u8 file that places #clearkey=<clearkey> at the end of the stream URL.
 Below is an example that could be used for Channel 4 (UK):